zinovyev/monidock/README.md

 * Lightweight tool dynamically shows the stats of your running conainers:

-* No complex dependencies are needed.
-The tool is Built upon docker client and rack web server;
+* No complex dependencies needed.
+The tool is built upon a docker client and a rack web server;

 * Easy to install and to use.
 Can be launched in both: on-host and containerized mode.

 * Base HTTP Auth available.
-The credentials can be configured throught environment variables.
+The credentials can be configured via environment variables.

 ## Run on your host